squeek502/resinator/README.md

   + The Win32 RC compiler does no checking of this, and will either give an out-of-memory error or just unconditionally write huge amounts of zeroes to the color palette (e.g. if the bit depth of the `.bmp` is 32 and the number of colors used is set to `200,000,000`, then `num_colors * 4` or `800,000,000` bytes will be written to the color palette).
 Such large amounts of colors are extremely likely be indicative of a malformed bitmap, as bit depths 16, 24, and 32 only use color tables for optimization purposes (["The bmiColors color table is used for optimizing colors used on palette-based devices, and must contain the number of entries specified by the biClrUsed member of the BITMAPINFOHEADER."](https://learn.microsoft.com/en-us/previous-versions//dd183376(v=vs.85))).
   + Note: Enforcing a limit here avoids malformed bitmaps potentially inducing really large `.res` files

+#### Resource data and `.res` filesize limits

+The Win32 RC compiler will `fatal error RW1023: I/O error seeking in file` if the resulting `.res` filesize ever exceeds 2GiB (2,147,483,648 bytes).
+This indirectly limits the size of individual resources; the largest possible resource can be slightly smaller than 2GiB if it's the only resource in the `.res` (slightly smaller than 2GiB to allow for the resource headers, etc).

+This 2GiB `.res` limit is not present in `resinator`, so instead:

+- `resinator` will error if a resource's data length exceeds the max of a `u32`, since the header of the resource needs to be able to specify its data length as a `u32`.

 ### Unavoidable divergences from the MSVC++ `rc` tool

 - `resinator` does not support UTF-16 encoded `.rc` files.